Agrover112/fliscopt/README.md

 - Genetic Algorithm with Random Search as a Reversal/Reverse Process
 - Iterated Chaining

-Take a look at the [docs](https://gizmotronn.github.io/fliscopt/docs)
+Take a look at the [docs](https://gizmotronn.github.io/fliscopt/docs) or the [Appendix](https://github.com/Agrover112/fliscopt/blob/master/Supplementaty%20Material%20and%20Appendix.pdf) for more details.
 # Getting Started

 Install the library using pip: